Reliable Internet Stream Transport "RIST" Activity Group

 TR-06-1 (RIST Simple Profile), first released in 2018, defines the basic ARQ (Automatic Repeat Query) technology used to recover lost packets.
 It has been updated in 2020 to include an optional "RTT Echo" message that streamlines the process of configuring packet buffers.

 TR-06-2 (RIST Main Profile), first released in 2020, defines a tunnel using GRE over UDP, where one or more RIST Simple Profile streams can be multiplexed, with optional support for in-band data.
 RIST Main Profile also includes optional support for encryption and authentication, using both standard DTLS and Pre-Shared Key (PSK).
 It was revised in 2021 to correct a security issue.
 It was revised in 2022 to include support for the VSF EtherType.
 The earlier revisions of TR-06-2 used the experimental EtherTypes for the Reduced Overhead and Keep-Alive packets.
 VSF has now registered its own EtherType with the IEEE, and thus TR-06-2 has been revised to use this value.

-TR-06-3 (RIST Advanced Profile) released in 2021, provides a protected tunneling mode that can carry any legacy protocol, including RTP-based media signals such as SMPTE ST 2110, ST 2022 and MPEG TS over UDP.
+TR-06-3 (RIST Advanced Profile), first released in 2021, provides a protected tunneling mode that can carry any legacy protocol, including RTP-based media signals such as SMPTE ST 2110, ST 2022 and MPEG TS over UDP.
 In addition, bidirectional protocols based on TCP can be transported securely and reliably in the same packet tunnel while consuming only a single UDP port to simplify firewall configuration.
 It was revised in 2022 to include a reference to the EAP SHA256-SRP6a Authentication Protocol, which is documented in Annex D of TR-06-2:2022.

 Work continues within the RIST AG towards developing further RIST specifications that include additional features.
 All VSF members are welcome to join the RIST AG by contacting the co-chairs.